Emile C. Thompson Appointed as Interim Chairman of the D.C. Public Service Commission

-Washington, D.C., Dec.
-01, 2021 (GLOBE NEWSWIRE) -- Public Service Commission of the District of Columbia - Emile Thompson of the Public Service Commission of the District of Columbia (Commission) was appointed today by Mayor Muriel Bowser as the Interim Chairman of the Commission.
+Washington, DC, Dec.
+01, 2021 (GLOBE NEWSWIRE) -- Emile C. Thompson of the Public Service Commission of the District of Columbia (Commission) was appointed today by Mayor Muriel Bowser as the Interim Chairman of the Commission.

 The Chairman began his career as a clerk for the Honorable (Ret.)
 Herbert B. Dixon, Jr. of the Superior Court of the District of Columbia.
 He also served in the Mayoral Administrations of Vincent Gray and Muriel Bowser.